texasflood/texasflood.github.io.b/_posts/2015-03-09-variance-periodigram.md

 layout: post
 title: Proof of periodogram variance result
 ---
-This is just a rough sketch verifying the periodogram result for spectral estimation:
+This is a proof of the variance of the periodogram spectral estimate for white Gaussian noise:

 <img src="/assets/varPeriodogram1.jpg">
 <img src="/assets/varPeriodogram2.jpg">